 Colouring concrete techniques

 Generally, there are 2 ways to achieve concrete colouring.

 The first technique consists of stamping the concrete, where prior to placing and pressing of the texturing moulds, layers of colourant are added to the fresh concrete.

 These colourants are pigments in a powder form, although they can also be liquid.
 This will determine the colouring process and finishing requirements.

 Another technique applied in construction is based on incorporating the colourant directly into the traditional concrete mix.
-This mixture is usually made up of stone aggregates, sand, cement and water (and frequently additives).
+This mixture is usually made up of stone aggregates, silica sand, cement and water (and frequently additives).